The media specialist must develop, maintain, and support an effective collection to support student learning.

 The school library media specialist must implement information literacy standards for student learning.
 In addition, he or she must work collaboratively with all members of the teaching staff to be certain that the resource needs of the curriculum are met.

-Before jumping into curriculum and collection development, teacher librarians must reflect on their own values, attitudes, and bias.
+Before jumping into curriculum and collection development, teacher librarians must reflective on their own values, attitudes, and bias.
 Do you like or dislike math or science?
 Are you a fan of poetry, graphic novels, or picture books?
 Do you prefer to read the news on paper, watch news on television, or browse online news sources?
 Do you rent or buy VHS videos or DVDs for personal viewing?
 Do you prefer abridged or unabridged audiobooks?
 What is your preferred learning style?
 What is your preferred teaching style.

 Books like The Adventures of Captain Underpants, Of Mice and Men, I Know Why the Caged Bird Sings, or the Harry Potter series may or may not be titles you'd read yourself, but they are works by authors who have something to say that others have the right to read.
 Scientific American, National Geographic, and Smithsonian may or may not be magazines you would pick up off the rack, but they can be valuable learning tools for children.
 You may choose to read a print newspaper, but there are wonderful news sources available online also.